deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Fine, keep your secrets."

-He endured the occasional smiling glance for a while longer, listening to the music while Warhorse sighed and retrieved a few things—hard copy prints of some kind—from his bag and began to flip through them.
+He endured the occasional smiling glance for a while longer, listening to the music while WARHORSE sighed and retrieved a few things—hard copy prints of some kind—from his bag and began to flip through them.

 "What are those?"